 Pam Thompson (2016-2020) and her husband Ken moved to Santa Paula from Santa Barbara in 1975.
 They have one daughter, Kacey Addison, who is the owner/stylist of Vanity on Main hair salon in Santa Paula, son-in-law Josh, and two grandsons, Zackary and Brody.
-Pam and Ken have been married for forty-five years and love living in Santa Paula.
+Pam and Ken have been married for forty-eight years and love living in Santa Paula.

 Pam began her work with children in 1971 in Santa Barbara as a Sunday School teacher and then continued that when she moved to Santa Paula.
 Her love of children extended to working as a volunteer in the classroom with Mrs. Morin in her daughter's kindergarten year and then as the chairman of the Friends of Bedell parent group throughout Kacey's grade school years.
 During that time, she was also in charge of Vacation Bible Schools at First Southern Baptist Church in Santa Paula and served as a Sunday School teacher.
 When John Jenkins Christian Academy began, Pam began teaching and was there for sixteen years, left to be a substitute at Santa Paula High School, and was hired as a teacher in the English Department the following year for a total of nineteen years at the high school.